obfuscatedgenerated/ollieos_node/README.md

 - `appdata`: Opens the [app data directory.](#editing-files)
 - `update`: [Updates the OS](#updating-only-os) to the latest version (not the wrapper).

+## Adding OllieOS to your PATH

+`npm link`

+The OS can now be run from anywhere by typing `ollieos` in your terminal.

+You can remove this link with:

+`npm rm --global ollieos_node`

 ## Updating wrapper (and OS)